Introduction to Qi Gong

 Classes are limited to four students, allowing time for individual guidance, questions and careful progression.

-The course is delivered in two six-week terms, with a two-week practice break between them.
+The course is delivered once a week in two six-week terms, with a two-week practice break between them.

 Greenwich, SE10